UkoeHB/bevy_replicon_attributes/README.md

 #### Define attributes

-Basic attributes can be derived with `VisibilityAttribute`, which requires `Default` and `PartialEq`.
+Attributes can be derived with `VisibilityAttribute`, which requires `Default` and `PartialEq`.
 Only zero-sized types should use this derive.

 ```rust
 #[derive(VisibilityAttribute, Default, PartialEq)]